humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-19-css-media-queries-in-javascript-part-2.md

   - JavaScript
   - Media Query
 ---
 In my previous post<sup>[1]</sup>, I introduced using CSS media queries in JavaScript both through a custom implementation and using the CSSOM Views `matchMedia()` method.
 Media queries are incredibly useful, both in CSS and JavaScript, and so I continued with my research to see how best to take advantage of this capability.
-As it turns out, the `matchMedia()` method has a few interesting quirks that I didn&#8217;t realize when I wrote the first part of this series.
+As it turns out, the `matchMedia()` method has a few interesting quirks that I didn't realize when I wrote the first part of this series.

 ## `matchMedia()` and its quirks

 Recall that `matchMedia()` returns a `MediaQueryList` object that allows you to determine whether or not the given media type matches the current state of the browser.
 This is done using the `matches` property, which returns a boolean.
-As it turns out, `matches` is a getter, which requeries the state of the browser each time it&#8217;s called:
+As it turns out, `matches` is a getter, which requeries the state of the browser each time it's called:

     var mql = window.matchMedia("screen and (max-width:600px)");
     console.log(mql.matches);